Hecate2/Ignareo-ISML-auto-voter/README.md

 As a result, IGN has never encountered any real battle in ISML till now (July 6th, 2019).
 However, I do hope IGN no longer have to make contact with the wild saimoe opponents anymore.

+**Before you challenge a rich supporting group, you should always consider such a probable fact: though IGN can support 2500 to 5000 voters on your computer, your opponent has hundreds of machines, each can run 25 to 50 selenium browsers.
+Meanwhile, you can't afford the cost for proxies.**

 ## How to use:
 In DestroyerIGN, start **captchaServer.py**, and then **Ignaleo.py**.
 Finally, provide Destroyer Ignaleo with ammunition (proxy ips) by starting **Ammunition.py**.